-If we are in a local lockdown: can my problem wait until all this is over?
+If we are in a local lockdown: can my problem wait until it is over?
 Maybe.
 This is best discussed on a case-by-case basis.
 If it can wait, I will encourage you to do so.
 Be aware, though, that if you have reduced sensation you might not be aware that there is a problem.
 We need to balance the risk of delaying treatment with the risk of getting COVID-19.
 Perhaps a video appointment will get you back on track.

 Are there any treatments you aren’t offering at the moment?
-Yes.
-Again, this is on a case by case basis.
-Treatments that cause a risk of infection or pain are best avoided, for example, aggressive verrucae treatments, will be avoided.
+This is decided on a case by case basis.
+Treatments that cause a risk of infection or pain, for example verrucae treatments, might be avoided if there is a risk of local lockdown.

 Is an online video appointment as effective as a face to face one?
 Yes, actually!
 For many foot problems the outcomes are the same.
 A lot of my diagnoses and decisions are based on asking questions and listening to you.
 I can post you orthoses or arrange antibiotics.
 I now have an online exercise program that means you can see your stretches and exercises on an app (this also means I can track whether or not you’re doing them.
 Very handy for me!).

 What precautions are you taking to make sure I’m safe?
 A lot!!!
 Please do ask questions about this, it is important that patients feel safe in the clinic.

 The most significant measure is that each appointment has an additional 15-30 minutes allocated to it.
 This allows for distancing between patients and other practitioners.
 A pleasant advantage is that I am generally running my clinics to time and things are at a more relaxed pace.

 Every surface you touch as well as every surface I touch while you are in the treatment room is decontaminated after every appointment (card machine, cupboard handles, pens, ipads, chairs, bottles ...).
 There is a fair bit of extra paperwork behind the scenes, too.